L A R A N I C K E L

 oil on canvas . life-size (12.25" x 2.75" each) .
-2018 - ONGOING
+2018 - 2019

 This project is not a simple trompe l'oeil exercise in painting but rather an attempt at building up a sculpture using blocks of paintings.
 Each canvas becomes a brick.
 Like Carl Andre's floor pieces, this project is about sorting, arranging, and placing.
 It is about changing the way people look at a painting (from passively standing to bending over) and about changing how people interact with a painting (from walking around to squatting down).
-It is my attempt at mixing minimalism with the medieval.
+It is an attempt at mixing minimalism with the medieval.